Rarst/sg-cachepress/readme.txt

 sg_cachepress_purge_cache();
 }

+WP-CLI command is now available: "wp sg purge" to clear the cache.

 = HTTPS Config =

 The HTTPS Config allows you to force SSL usage on your site.
 It will redirect your entire traffic over secure connections and will fix mixed content issues.
 A side benefit of switching on the HTTPS is the automatic use of the HTTP2 protocol and its performance benefits.